Woman pointing to a sign that reads "B2 French," symbolizing the B2 level in French proficiency.

 The short answer is: not necessarily.
 While B2 indicates a solid command of French, especially in writing and structured conversations, it doesn’t always equate to fluency in everyday, real-world communication.
 Here’s why:

-1. Pronunciation and Listening Challenges
+1. The 14 Sounds and Listening Challenges

 2. Vocabulary Gaps